 Behind the UN Climate Pledge Analysis

-Calculations for the Climate Scoreboard are made by taking the Nationally Determined Contributions (NDCs) received to date by the UN and analyzing them with C-ROADS, a scientifically reviewed climate simulator that is designed to aggregate the proposals of countries and country groups to calculate long-term global climate impacts such as carbon dioxide concentration and temperature.
+The Climate Scoreboard analysis assesses how far the plans submitted to the UN will go to address climate change.
+These plans include the Nationally Determined Contributions (NDCs), Intended Nationally Determined Contributions (INDCs), and Long-Term Strategies submitted by nations to the UN Framework Convention on Climate Change.
+This analysis is done with C-ROADS, a scientifically reviewed climate simulator that is designed to aggregate the proposals of countries and country groups to calculate long-term global climate impacts such as carbon dioxide concentration and temperature.
 C-ROADS was built by Climate Interactive, Ventana Systems, and the MIT Sloan School of Management and is available to download for free.
 C-ROADS is calibrated to the Intergovernmental Panel on Climate Change’s (IPCC) Fifth Assessment Report results.

 In order to assess the cumulative impact of all the pledges and offer a projected temperature in 2100, we had to make some assumptions that are highlighted below.
 Many points are also explained in our FAQs.

-- We only include Nationally Determined Contributions (NDCs) submitted to the UNFCCC that are unconditional.
+- We only include Nationally Determined Contributions (NDCs), Intended Nationally Determined Contributions (INDCs), and Long-Term Strategies submitted to the UNFCCC that are unconditional.

-- For the “NDCs Strict” scenario, which is the one displayed on the Scoreboard, we assume no continued reductions by developed countries and no further action from developing countries post end of 2025-2030 pledge period.
+- For the “National Plan” scenario, which is the one displayed on the Scoreboard, we assume no continued reductions by developed countries and no further action from developing countries beyond the timeframe of their plans.
 Specifically, there are four primary types of pledges, and we make the following assumptions for them:

 - Absolute reductions – For countries that are making absolute emissions reductions, we assume that emissions stay constant after 2025-2030 (the end of the pledge period), unless an NDC states otherwise.
-For example, Canada has offered to reduce their greenhouse gas emissions 30% below 2005 levels by 2030.
-After that, given there is no formal post-2030 pledge, we assume that Canada’s emissions do not increase nor continue to decrease, but stay constant at that new level.
+For example, Australia has offered to reduce their greenhouse gas emissions 26% below 2005 levels by 2030.
+After that, given there is no formal post-2030 pledge, we assume that Australia’s emissions do not increase nor continue to decrease, but stay constant at that new level.

 - Relative to a reference scenario – For countries that are reducing emissions from a reference scenario or business as usual (BAU) level, we assume they stay at the target level below the reference scenario after the pledge period.
 For example, Kenya has pledged to reduce their emissions 30% below their BAU by 2030.
 After 2030, we assumed that the emissions would continue to stay 30% below their Reference Scenario.
 Since the Reference Scenario is increasing, however, emissions increase at the same rate as the Reference Scenario.